VolkMilit/ftlip/README.md

 ini.set("field1", "new thing"); // ignore if you can try to overwrite filed with same value, also add new filed with value, if there no such field ini.append("field1", " in ini"); // see above
 ```

-#### Know bugs

-- Commented fileds can be overwriten by 'set' or 'append' methods.